oddek/vestsiden/README.md

 First you need fill the contents of the files in config/, with credentials for the old and the new database.
 Detailed instructions can be found in the corresponding [readme](config/README.md).
 In the same directory you can also find the [my.cnf](config/my.cnf) file, which contains settings for MySQL.

 To create the database, use the [initDb.sh](bash/initDb.sh) script.
-Once created, run the script [updateSensors.sh](bash/updateSensors.sh), in order to extract all sensors from the dirty database, and insert them into the clean database.
-This script will run periodically, and has an ignore duplicates clause.
+Once created, it will also extract all sensors from the dirty database, and insert them into the clean database.

 The next step is do to bulk insertion of existing data from the dirty database, and into the new.
-As this process involves hundreds of millions of rows, this is done with LOAD FILE functionality in MySQL.
+As this process involves hundreds of millions of rows, this is done with the LOAD FILE functionality in MySQL.
 Details can be found in the [readme](bash/README.MD) in the bash directory.

 After this, it is recommended to run the script [compareSizes.sh](bash/compareSizes.sh), in order to make sure that all the data has in fact been extracted from the old database, and inserted into the new.